Brother and Sister: Television

 Nippon Animation Company of Japan featured the story in one episode of season two of its anime television series, Grimm's Fairy Tale Classics.
 The siblings are given names other than their "titles": Rudolph for the Brother, Rosa for the Sister.
 Rosa is not murdered by the Witch, but instead is abducted and forcibly taken into a mountain.
 She uses some sort of bilocation to send out her soul and feed her baby, but it weakens her greatly in the process; her husband the King and his soldiers rescue her right before she withers away.
 The evil stepsister is omitted from the story, and the Witch dies offscreen rather than being burned at the stake.

+In 1999, Simsala Grimm adapted this story into the 13th episode of the series.
+Being faithful to the original source material, this version reveals the brother and sister's names to be John and Joanna and are revealed to be twins.
+Also, the stepsister's name is Grimelda.
+The stepmother also uses a potion to turn anyone to stone or bewitch water that would kill Joanna and make Grimelda take her place.
+With their evil plans backfired, Grimelda runs away before being captured and her mother trips over, being turned to stone and the spells are broken.

 A Hungarian variant of the tale was adapted into an episode of the Hungarian television series Magyar népmesék ("Hungarian Folk Tales") (hu), with the title Cerceruska.
 In this version, the maiden has a little sister who drinks from the pool of water in the woods and is transformed into a deer.

 The Russian variant of the tale was adapted into a cartoon in 1953.